 Want to start a blog but not sure where to start?
 This beginner’s guide will show you how to start a blog.
 It includes tips from a full-time blogger with four different blogs.

 Blogging has become increasingly popular in the past several years.
-In 2018, there were 30.6 million bloggers in the United States.
-By 2020, the number of bloggers in the U.S. is set to reach 31.7 million. [source]
+In 2020, there were 31.7 million bloggers just in the United States. [source]

 While the truth is most bloggers won’t end up making a full-time income there are many that are and if you have a topic you are passionate about and you are willing to work at it you can be one of those bloggers.